-With the onslaught of the COVID-19 pandemic, you might be among the millions of Americans who find themselves in dire financial straits and unable to pay their rent.
-So what should you do if you think you won't be able to make your next rent payment?
+If you've found yourself in a tough financial situation due to the COVID-19 pandemic, what should you do if you think you won't be able to make your next rent payment?

 Finally, although most financial gurus don't recommend touching your retirement account until you reach retirement age, the Internal Revenue Service (IRS) does allow you to make an early hardship withdrawal from your 401K to prevent eviction.
 If you're still employed, but have been laid off or had your hours restricted due to the pandemic, you might be able to take out a 401K loan if your employer's plan allows for it.
 You won't incur IRS early withdrawal penalties or taxes on the loan and you typically have up to five years to repay it through withholdings from your wages once your job starts up again.

 Some leases have hardship clauses that allow you to end the tenancy early in times of financial difficulty.
 Although such a clause won't allow you to defer or skip a rent payment, it will allow you to find a more affordable place to live and move out—in some cases penalty free—depending upon the language.
 Also, keep in mind that you probably won't get a great rental recommendation from your landlord if you take advantage of the hardship clause, so be prepared to offer your new landlord other references.